Do I have to use a mail order pharmacy?

 What is not covered under my TeamCare Prescription Benefit?

-TeamCare does not cover medication or supplies ordered from outside the United States, over the counter medications, vitamins, or dietary supplements.
+TeamCare does not cover medication or supplies ordered from outside the United States, covered over-the-counter medications without a prescription, vitamins, or dietary supplements.
 For a complete listing of non-covered items under your Prescription Benefit, please refer to your Summary Plan Description in the My Documents section of your Member Dashboard.

 How do I file a prescription claim if I didn’t use the TeamCare Prescription Benefit?